METALS-Copper slips on profit-taking amid worries on Brexit, U.S. stimulus

 * Deliverable ShFE copper stocks CU-STX-SGH fell by 16% from the previous week to 82,902 tonnes, the bourse said, the lowest level since October 2014.

-For the top stories in metals, click (Additional reporting by Enrico Dela Cruz in Manila and Tom Daly; Editing by Elaine Hardcastle and Pravin Char)
+For the top stories in metals, click (Additional reporting by Enrico Dela Cruz in Manila and Tom Daly; Editing by Elaine Hardcastle and Marguerita Choy)

 Our Standards: The Thomson Reuters Trust Principles.